PaystackOSS/plugin-wpjobster/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Payment option for WordPress WPJobster theme by Paystack.
+Payment option by Paystack for WordPress WPJobster theme.

 == Description ==

 WP Jobster is the most advanced and feature rich WordPress Service Marketplace Theme.

-The **Paystack Payment Option for WPJobster** allows site owners from Nigeria and Ghana to accept payments from their customers, anywhere.
+The **Paystack Gateway for WPJobster** allows site owners from Nigeria and Ghana to accept payments from their customers, anywhere.

-To be able to use the WPJobster Paystack Gateway, you must [have an account on Paystack](https://dashboard.paystack.com) from which you will get Test and Live API keys to connect the plugin to your Paystack business.
+To be able to use the Paystack Gateway for WPJobster, you must [have an account on Paystack](https://dashboard.paystack.com) from which you will get Test and Live API keys to connect the plugin to your Paystack business.

 = Intuitive Dashboard =
 Use the Paystack dashboard to manage your customers, payments, and track your growth.